 MEET OUR STAFF

 Michael Buckstein is an educator and performer based in Pittsburgh, Pennsylvania.
 He is a graduate of the University of Pittsburgh, at which he earned a Bachelor of Arts Degree in Music and a Bachelors of Science Degree in Psychology.
 Michael is also a graduate of the Indiana University of Pennsylvania (IUP), at which he earned a Bachelors of Science in Education Degree in Music Education.
 His primary teachers include Karl Priore (Pitt) and Dr. Kevin Eisensmith (IUP).
 Michael has a wealth of experience in the brass idiom, and has performed with various brass groups, including the Allegheny Brass Band, the IUP Legacy Brass Quintet, and the Plum Brass Quintet.
-He maintains a private lesson studio where he gives lessons on trumpet and horn, in addition to coaching a student brass quintet.
-For the past 4 years, Michael has worked as Assistant Band Director at Plum High School, where he works with the marching band and coaches chamber music ensembles.
+He maintains a private lesson studio where he gives lessons on trumpet and horn, in addition to coaching student brass quintets.
+Michael is currently the Director of Bands in the Mt.
+Pleasant Area School District, where he teaches 7-12 Band (Symphonic, Jazz, and Marching).
 For a complete bio, click here.